Bayer-Group/ol-kit/src-docs/tutorials/Getting Started.md

 ### Pass a Custom Map
-If you prefer creating your own `ol.Map` you can ignore the `onMapInit` prop and instead pass the `map` prop like so:
+If you prefer creating your own `ol.Map` (see: [how to create a custom map](https://openlayers.org/en/v4.6.5/apidoc/ol.Map.html)) you can ignore the `onMapInit` prop and instead pass the `map` prop like so:
 ```javascript
 import React, { Component } from 'react'
 import { Map } from '@bayer/ol-kit'